eagronin/credit-card-fraud-analyze/README.md

 GridSearch_Heatmap(scores)
 ```

-Below is the code that fits a logistic regression model using the best paramters obtained in the grid search, and outputs the evaluation scores.
+Below is the code that fits a logistic regression model using the best parameters obtained in the grid search, and outputs the evaluation scores.

 ```python
 lr = LogisticRegression(penalty = best_params['penalty'], C = best_params['C']).fit(X_train, y_train)